Huangzizhou/DiffIPC-data/README.md

 The source code is integrated in the open-source library [PolyFEM](https://polyfem.github.io/).
 To reproduce examples in this repository, minor changes were made in the branch [diffIPC](https://github.com/polyfem/polyfem/tree/diffIPC) to support specific features.
 See [PolyFEM Documentation](https://polyfem.github.io/polyfem/index.html) for compilation of PolyFEM and its JSON interface.

+## Environment

+The PolyFEM library automatically downloads its dependencies with cmake.
+The default linear solver in simulations is `Eigen::PardisoLDLT`, which requires [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), it's not available on MacOS with Apple silicon, in which case `Eigen::AccelerateLDLT` is recommended.

+For shape optimizations, jupyter notebooks are provided to manage the optimizations with remeshing.
+The dependencies used in python are available in anaconda, with the only non-default library [meshio](https://github.com/conda-forge/meshio-feedstock).

 ## Tutorial